 Tribunals may also want to know whether the parties intend to amend their initial pleadings.
 Some tribunals may ask the parties to consider whether they wish to prepare a stipulation of uncontested facts prior to the initial hearing.

 Preliminary or interim measures

 In international arbitration – as in all disputes – it is sometimes critical for a party to obtain relief prior to the final disposition of the case.
-Such relief – in international arbitration variously termed ‘interim measures of protection’, ‘conservatory measures’, or ‘provisional’, ‘preliminary’ or ‘temporary’ relief – may be necessary to preserve the status quo (e.g., by ordering continued performance of a contract during the arbitral proceedings), or to facilitate conduct of arbitral proceedings (e.g., by ordering the preservation of evidence or inspection of goods, property or documents).
+This relief – in international arbitration variously termed ‘interim measures of protection’, ‘conservatory measures’, or ‘provisional’, ‘preliminary’ or ‘temporary’ relief – may be necessary to preserve the status quo (e.g., by ordering continued performance of a contract during the arbitral proceedings), or to facilitate conduct of arbitral proceedings (e.g., by ordering the preservation of evidence or inspection of goods, property or documents).
 Under most arbitration rules and national arbitration laws, arbitral tribunals may issue preliminary, interim or provisional measures.